 Using Hutt Valley areas, Michael Wood has developed a combination symbol/colour set for OHV's parks and bush reserves.
-It is nominally at 1:5000, though it could be used from 1:5000 to 1:8000 - different areas have differing amounts of detail.
-If you used it at 1:4000 you would get something like a sprint map.
-If you used it at 1:10,000 you would get something like a forest map, and you may wish to use the "proper" specifications for these \bigcirc
+It is nominally at 1:5000, though it could be used from 1:5000 to 1:7500 - different areas have differing amounts of detail.
+If you used it at 1:4000 you would get something a sprint map though containing some non-standard symbols.
+If you used it at 1:10,000 you would get something like a forest map, and you may wish to use the "proper" specifications for these 😒